-The plucky house-elf may have been a bit of a nightmare at times – redecorating the Dursleys’ kitchen with cake, hiding Harry’s personal post and almost getting him expelled weren’t ideal – but you can’t say he was never a great friend.
+The plucky house-elf may have had his awkward moments (such as the cake incedent, hiding Harry’s personal post and almost getting him expelled weren’t ideal) but you can’t say he was never a great friend.

 So what did the bravest house-elf in the wizarding world teach us about friendship?

 Agreeing with your friends and backing them up is all well and good, but sometimes what they want is not what they need.
 Dobby’s methods of keeping Harry out of Hogwarts in Chamber of Secrets maybe weren’t such a good idea (see the aforementioned cake-dropping) but he had great intentions.

 While all Harry wanted was to go back to school, Dobby knew it was a dangerous place and it would be safer, albeit more miserable, to stay at the Dursleys’.
 He also knew he’d have to be tough and do unpopular things to make that happen.

 A good friend will do anything to help out their buddy, whether that’s sitting up until four in the morning talking about a bad date, picking them up from the airport, or stealing Gillyweed from a teacher’s private stores to help them breathe underwater.
 What, just us?

 The moment Dobby overheard (faux) Mad-Eye Moody talking about the properties of Gillyweed, he sped off to steal Snape's stocks so Harry wouldn’t fail in his second Triwizard Tournament task, even though getting caught would probably have got him sacked.

 We’re not suggesting nicking anything for your pals but you get the idea.
 Dobby would do anything to be a good friend.

 Whether it’s defending your friend’s honour in front of the school bully or telling off their boyfriend/girlfriend for upsetting them, standing up for your mates can be nerve-wracking.